Personal Website

 Design first, then develop

 I used to write code without a proper design guiding the development process, which meant building something became expensive because I wouldn't be sure I would like the design.
 This workflow was slow and led to a lot of scrapped components and wasted time.
-Once I stopped designing on the fly and worked in Figma, my process improved and became much faster.
+Once I started using a design tool like Figma, my process improved and became much faster.

 Islands Architecture is great + why is everything so much better with less JavaScript?